How Many Hours Is 6000 Minutes

 Scientific or Theoretical Perspective

 The reason we divide by 60 when converting minutes to hours traces back to the ancient Babylonian sexagesimal (base-60) number system, which emerged over 4,000 years ago.
-Babylonian astronomers and mathematicians favored 60 because it is a highly composite number, meaning it can be evenly divided by 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, and 60.
+Worth adding: babylonian astronomers and mathematicians favored 60 because it is a highly composite number, meaning it can be evenly divided by 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, and 60.
 This mathematical flexibility made it exceptionally practical for astronomical calculations, trade measurements, and early timekeeping.
 The Greeks later adopted this system for geometry and astronomy, and it eventually evolved into the modern division of the day into 24 hours, each hour into 60 minutes, and each minute into 60 seconds.

 Common Mistakes or Misunderstandings